SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     A login from a public IP can indicate a misconfigured firewall or network boundary.
 The sekoia.tags are used to filter internal Ipv4 addresses (10.0.0.0/8 172.16.0.0/12 127.0.0.0/8 169.254.0.0/16 192.168.0.0/16).

     - **Effort:** master

+??? abstract "Trend Micro Apex One Intrusion Detection Alert"

+    Trend Micro Apex One has raised an alert for an intrusion detection.

+    - **Effort:** intermediate

 **Create Account**